Dr. Shruthi S Vembar

 Research Interests

-Dr. Vembar’s team focuses on using omics approaches to understand the molecular basis of interaction between the human host, mosquito vector and the malaria parasite, Plasmodium falciparum.
-Specifically, her team studies the following:
+Dr. Vembar’s team focuses on using omics approaches to elucidate the molecular mechanisms that regulate the interaction between the malaria parasite, Plasmodium falciparum, its human host and mosquito vector.
+Specifically, her team studies the following aspects of malaria biology:

 Funding